-Q. I’m sure I read somewhere that even if you own a home as tenants in common the survivor becomes the sole legal owner
+Q. I’m sure I read somewhere that even if you own a home as tenants in common the survivor still becomes the sole legal owner.

 A. That is technically true.
 There are two "levels" of ownership with property law, the legal estate and beneficial interest (also known as equitable interest).
 The holders of the legal estate are the ones who need to sign any conveyancing forms on sale, however the owners of beneficial interests are entitled to the proceeds of any sale or rent etc.

 The beneficial interest (equity) is of more importance than legal ownership.
 For example, the fact that one person is the sole legal owner does not mean that they are entitled to the property, as it is the beneficial owners who would be entitled to the proceeds of sale if the property were sold.
 Legal Ownership does not affect who is entitled to the proceeds’ of sale.

-Legal titles etc. are quite complicated with property law.
+Legal titles etc. of property law are quite complicated.
 I usually find the following a more simple way of explaining tenants in common to the lay person.

 Imagine a couple A and B have a biscuit tin full of money.
 There are two elements.
 The tin (the legal estate) and the money (the beneficial interest).